wetterheidi/upper_winds_open_meteo/README.md

-# Upper Winds - OpenMeteo & Skydive Planner
+# DZMaster - OpenMeteo & Skydive Planner

 A web application for visualizing upper-level winds and atmospheric data on interactive maps, powered by the Open-Meteo API.
 The application includes advanced features for skydive planning, including landing pattern visualization, jump trajectory calculation, and live tracking.